pengowray/myna/README.md

 ## Comparison to the Major system

 The Minor system, which is popular with many American memorists, requires the user to either use or think with a "rhotic" accent, differenting /r/ sounds which may not exist in their own English accent.
-For example, in my Australian accent, the word "nurse", when spoken aloud, has no "R", so using the Major system requires mentally flipping between the sounds of a word and the spelling, either that or switching to a rhotic Scottish accent (which comes to me more easily than an American one).
-This mismatch leads to more errors and difficulty with memorizing.
+For example, in my Australian accent, the word "nurse", when spoken aloud, has no "R", so using the Major system requires mentally flipping between the sounds of a word and the spelling, either that or switching mentally to a rhotic accent (which, for me, means thinking in Scots English).
+This mismatch or added overhead leads to more errors and difficulty with using the Major memory system.

 The Myna system removes this mental hurdle by treating all /r/ sounds the same as vowels.
 In other words, ignoring them.
 B and P sounds, which are combined in the Major system, are split up to fill the space.
 Also the "th" sound are moved away from being grouped with "T" and "D" sounds to be with the F & V sounds, better matching English accents which group these sounds together (such as Cockney), and a little more evenly distributing sounds across numbers.
 For no reason other than aesthetics, The N sound was moved to 4 to make space for B at 2.
 This allows B to be 2, and for M to be followed by N, like in the alphabet.
 It would have forever been itching at me if I had not made 2 B.